 What to do when an elderly parent falls

 The worst thing to do is ignore it when your aging parent falls, so make an appointment with your general practitioner to assess the fall and tell whether or not it’s an early symptom of a treatable condition or a side effect of medication.
 Also, do your research to see what can be done to prevent future falls.
-Consider consulting with an elderly care management service such as Encompass Senior Solutions.
+Consider consulting with an elderly care management service such as Physicians Choice Private Duty.
 A care manager can walk you and your parent through all the necessary steps to help ensure the home is fall proof.

 Related: Fall Prevention: 6 Tips to Prevent Falls (Mayo Clinic)